Click here for Training Videos

 The Big Picture:

 My Data Guard (MDG) will securely protect all your personal information.
-With MDG, you create a MDG file in which to store your personal information.
-You then provide a password that will encrypt this information.
-From this point on, no one will be able to view the data in your MDG file without knowing this password.
+No one will be able to view the data without knowing your password.

 MyDataGuard uses AES (Advanced Encryption Standard) - a virtually unbreakable encryption - the same encryption used by US Government organizations to protect sensitive data.
-For more information on this encryption see 'About Encryption'.
+For more information on this encryption see 'About Encryption' found later in this document.

 Quick Start

-The first time you run the program you are asked to create an initial MyDataGuard (MDG) Data File Name and Password.
+The first time you run the program you are asked to enter a MyDataGuard (MDG) file name and password.
 You enter the password twice to verify that you have typed it correctly, then press the OK button.

 A reminder pops up to caution you not to forget your password since, without it, you will not be able to open your file.